 To start, identify the cold-water line from the hot-water line.
 You can then splice the new line from the cold-water pipe under a kitchen or bathroom sink, near a washing machine, or a water heater.
 Here, we’ll assume you are joining and installing the new line above the floor.

-Water Spigot Installation Process
+Install A Water Spigot Process

 First, choose a location for your new outdoor faucet, which should be just above the ground on an exterior wall.
 Then find the closest above-the-floor cold water line.
 Make sure to turn off the water in your house while working.
 Follow these steps for creating the line: